 Did you make this?
 Be sure to leave a review below and tag me @the_chunky_chef on Facebook and Instagram!

 - 1 1/2 lbs. boneless skinless chicken breasts (about 4 breasts)

 - 3 Tbsp Worcestershire sauce

-Add remaining glaze ingredients, whisk to combine.
-Heat over MED heat until it bubbles up.
-Add cooked bacon and cook for 2 minutes.
+- Cook over MED heat until it comes to a boil.
+Add cooked bacon and cook another 2 minutes or so.